srijan-ray/srijan-ray/README.md

-# 👋 Hi there, I'm Srijan Ray!
+# 👋 Hi there, I'm Srijan!

 🎓 I'm a Computer Science major at **Georgia Tech**, concentrating in **Artificial Intelligence** and **Modeling and Simulation**.